ealpha072/tutorialpoint-php/README.md

 # tutorialpoint-php

-A summary of php notes from tutorial point
+Summary of notes on php from tutorial point.